Neobanks and fintech: What they are and why you should be paying attention

 What is fintech?

 Simply put, fintech is the integration of technology and financial services.
 The term is quite broad, and includes several technologies that are wildly different from one another.
-Cryptocurrencies, for example, come under the umbrella of fintech, as do payment services like Afterpay and investment apps like Raiz, so we don’t blame you if you’re a bit confused.
+Cryptocurrencies, for example, come under the umbrella of fintech, as do payment services like Afterpay and prepaid travel cards like Pelikin, so we don’t blame you if you’re a bit confused.

 The fintech landscape includes big tech companies and established financial institutions, as well as the trailblazing young start-ups that are challenging the dominance of both.
 One big thing that connects them all is a willingness to overhaul traditional systems and processes and make things cheaper, faster and more efficient.
 Many will use artificial intelligence and machine learning to help hone in on customer needs with laser focus.